-Further, the Lake Ōkataina catchment has not significantly changed since the TLI was first recorded which would have led to higher nutrient levels.
+Further, the Lake Ōkataina catchment has not significantly changed since the TLI was first recorded.
 It is mostly covered in native bush, farming remains stable and while visitors numbers have varied over the years, the scale is still small.

 What we do know is that this catchment has natural characteristics that make it vulnerable to water pollution.
 The steep surroundings and loose volcanic soils make it sensitive to erosion.
 It is important for Lake Ōkataina that we keep nutrients on land and in the soil as much as possible.